Eight dead in mass shooting at birthday party in South Africa

 Police say two gunmen opened fire at guests

-Eight people have been shot dead and another three injured in a mass shooting at a birthday party in South Africa.
+Eight people have been shot dead and three injured in a mass shooting at a birthday party in South Africa.

-In a statement the South African Police Service (SAPS) said that the shooting took place in Kwazakele, Gqeberha in the Eastern Cape province on Sunday, with two gunmen opening fire at the assembled guests.
+The South African Police Service (SAPS) said in a statement that the shooting took place in Kwazakele, Gqeberha, in the Eastern Cape province on Sunday, with two gunmen opening fire at the assembled guests.

+Police said that no arrests have been made yet and the incident was being investigated.

+While the victims have not been identified yet, authorities said that the owner of the house was among them.

 More follows